plone/volto/docs/source/contributing/branch-policy.md

     We also freeze the release candidate, and stop adding features to it.
     This allows us to continue development on `main`, which may include both breaking changes that must not be backported, and bug fixes and feature additions that may be backported but only after the release candidate becomes final.

-    When opening a pull request, the contributor must open it against `main`.
+    When opening a pull request, you must open it against `main`, unless it involves translations.
+    See {ref}`contributing-branch-policy-for-translations-label` for details.

-    If the pull request is a feature or a bugfix, and if the release manager deems it useful to the latest version's branch, they may ask the contributor to backport it to that branch.
+    If the pull request is a feature or a bugfix, and if the release manager deems it useful to the latest version's branch, they may ask you to backport it to that branch.

 `17.x.x`
 :   `17.x.x` is the current stable and actively developed branch in git.